-Mitral regurgitation or mitral insufficiency is a condition in which the mitral valve does not close completely, so it allows blood to flow backward from the left ventricle into the left atrium.
+Mitral regurgitation or mitral insufficiency is a condition in which the mitral valve does not close completely, which allows blood to flow backward from the left ventricle into the left atrium.

 A very mild degree of mitral regurgitation may be found by color Doppler echocardiogram in almost half of the normal population.
 If the mitral valve looks structurally normal by two-dimensional echocardiogram then there is nothing to worry about.